How to prepare for a job interview

 They had a motto about helping people see clearly.

-As I prepared for the interview I remembered that my grandfather had shared that for the first six months of his marriage to my grandmother that she could not see very well.
+As I prepared for the interview, I remembered that my grandmother could not see well during the first six months of my grandparents’ marriage.

-They finally had gotten her some eyeglasses and after putting on the glasses she said, “Oh your handsome.”
+They finally got her some eyeglasses, and after putting on the glasses, she said, “Oh, you’re handsome.”

 She had married a man that she had never seen clearly.